Ben-Boyte/Readme-Generator/README.md

 ## Usage
   _Instructions for use:_
-  Enter in info for your readme
+  Download and install on to local machine

   ## Contribution
   _If you would like to contribute, here's how:_
-  Download and install and push to repository
+  To contribute download and install repository

 ## Testing
   _How to test this application:_
-  Download and install and test for yourslef
+  Open in terminal

 ## Questions

-  _If you have any additional questions:_
+  _If you have any additional questions contact me:_ via email
-  Via email

   _Contact Info:_
   GitHub: [Ben-Boyte](https://github.com/Ben-Boyte)